Anchorsify/Anchorsify.github.io/_pages/Leaf.md

  - Speed: 20
  - Requires: Byakugan Active
  - Combo Bonus:  +8d4 damage, +4 Stun, +2 Sealed Tenketsu, +1 Immobilize

+  Effects: This attack uses your NDB and inflicts Sealed Tenketsu 4, reduces Blocking's effectiveness by 25%, ignores armor, bypasses half of an opponent's DR, and deals Energy wounds.

 ###### -=[ Sealed Tenketsu ]=-
 This is a Status Effect that applies a penalty to Chakra Exhaustion and Chakra Control rolls equal to its Severity, and half that (rounding down) to Stamina rolls.
 If you ever fail a Chakra Exhaustion roll while you have this status, whatever technique you were trying to use fails (but you advance in Fatigue as normal), and you lose Hit Points (not Vitality) equal to the Chakra cost of that technique.